 This product is currently sold out.

-When blackheads, excess oil, and enlarged congested pores have overstayed their welcome, add my Acne B.O.P. serum to your routine to give them the boot!
+When blackheads, excess oil, and enlarged congested pores have overstayed their welcome, give them the boot with the Acne B.O.P.
+Facial Serum!
 This serum is designed as a concentrated treatment for a very specific problem (problems that just happen to be the biggest culprits of acne breakouts and lowered self-esteem).
 In fact, this serum tackles “the big 3” problems so well, it’s named after them!

 - Blackheads: This serum helps detox & purify those bad boys!